-Our aim to attract new Board members to join the Association has resulted in the recent appointment of Alistair McLean to the Management Committee.
-He is a senior finance professional working within the commercial banking sector, bringing considerable experience and business acumen.
-We welcome his arrival and I am sure he will prove a key asset to the organisation in the years ahead.
+Our aim to attract new Board members to join the Association has resulted in the recent appointments of Liam Donnachie and Paul Hughes who are both professionals employed in the construction sector specialising in finance and land development respectively.
+We welcome their arrival and I am sure they will prove to be key assets to the organisation in the years ahead.